 The box smelled musty and exciting.
-Some dried yellow roses, her favourite were on top, they were so frail that they crumbled when touched.
+Some dried yellow roses, her favorite were on top, they were so frail that they crumbled when touched.
 An ancient photo was next, letters and more knickknacks.
 Then another photo, black and white yet not as old as the others.
-I recognised my mother and father.
-I realised with a smile that I was also in the photo – I was a little girl, standing next to a mirror.
+I recognized my mother and father.
+I realized with a smile that I was also in the photo – I was a little girl, standing next to a mirror.
 Wait – what!
 I looked closer.
 It couldn’t be.
 The image in the mirror wasn’t wearing a blue sash.
 So how were there 2 of me?

 Confused – I handed the photo to my son.
 He grinned at my confusion and took the photo.
 His brow creased.
 “Mom? he peered closer “Who is she?”
 I shook my head and took the photo back.
 She was me.
 Shock flowed through me.
 “Is she my twin?
 Or my sister.”
 We were exactly alike.
 Why would I find this just days after my mother’s passing?

 I called in at my Aunt Elizabeth, my mother’s younger sister and my namesake.
 They had been close.
 She smiled and the deep cracks in her face were like brackets cradling her smiling eyes.
 “I knew this day would come” she said kindly.
 “Elizabeth, she is your twin sister.
 Your mother never wanted to tell you – it was too hard for her I think”.